palantir/go-java-launcher/README.md

 # The classpath entries; the final classpath is the ':'-concatenated list in the given order
 classpath:
   - ./foo.jar
+# Environment Variables to be set in the environment
+env:
+  CUSTOM_VAR: CUSTOM_VALUE
 # JVM options to be passed to the java command
 jvmOpts:
   - '-Xmx1g'